Pace-OPoly: Law School

 Public Interest Law Scholarship Organization (PILSO): provides grants on a competitive basis to students pursuing public interest law summer internships and careers.
 Funding for the grants comes from various on-campus events, faculty, and students.
 In its first six years, PILSO has given over $58,000 in grants to Pace law students and has thus provided over 8,000 hours of volunteer legal services to public interest law organizations.

-Student Bar Association (SBA): to which all members of the student body belong, is a service organization run by and for students.
-The SBA is also the umbrella organization that all other student organizations fall under.
-The association works closely with the Dean’s Office, Pace faculty and staff to coordinate and improve all aspects of Pace student life.
-It represents student concerns to the faculty and administration.
+Student Bar Association (SBA): is the umbrella organization that all other student organizations fall under.
+SBA works closely with the Dean’s Office and Pace faculty and staff to coordinate and improve all aspects of student life.
 SBA executive board members and class representatives participate on faculty appointment committees, assist with orientation and graduation, attend faculty meetings, and sponsor several professional and social functions throughout the year.
-It sponsors speakers, orientation, mixers, a dinner-dance, and graduation activities.
 In addition, the SBA President and SBA delegates serve as liaisons to the Pace Alumni Association Board and Board of Visitors.
 At the national level, the association is a member of the Law Student Division of the American Bar Association.

 Women’s Association of Law Students (WALS): provides a forum for information concerning women’s issues in the law.
-Each year WALS invites speakers to the school, sponsors lobbying and involvement with off-campus activities of concern to women.
+Each year, WALS invites speakers to the school and sponsors lobbying and involvement with off-campus activities of concern to women.

 For the latest information, visit the Pace Law School student organization website.